Andhiki/sedang-kkn/README.md

 ## TODO

 - Automation (Docker/Termux/GitHub actions?)
+- Probably use Textual for a nicer UI
-- More features related to KKN (logbook, etc.)
+- More features related to KKN
+  - Add entry to logbook
+  - Automate attendance of those entry
+  - Possibly handle case when we want to backdate (set the date to the current date, post attendance, then revert the date back)

 ---